thencc/algonautjs/README.md

     optionalFields: { applications: [ bananaPriceTicker ] , assets: [ bananaAsaIndex ]
   })
 ]);
-// await returns when txn is confirmed
+// .sendTransaction will return the await once the txn is confirmed (successfully committed to algo chain state)

-// CALLBACKS: you can also get more specific callback using a 2nd arg of callback handlers, like: algonaut.sendTransaction( txnArr , {
+// CALLBACKS: you can also get more specific callbacks by passing a 2nd arg to .sendTxn() like so: algonaut.sendTransaction( txnArr , {
   onSign: (e) => {
     //
   },
   onSend: (e) => {
+    //
   },
   onConfirm: (e) => {
     //